Long Island Collaborative Divorce Lawyers Explain This Divorce Option

 Collaborative law is a different alternative dispute resolution built on the following basic principles:

 - A pledge for no courtroom litigate disputes

-- An honest, voluntary and prompt exchange of relevant information without formal discovery
+- An honest, voluntary, and prompt exchange of relevant information without formal discovery

 - A commitment to achieving the best solutions for both interests of the parents and children

 Collaborative divorce is not the same as mediation.
-In such case, legal counsel can be opted out of by either party.
+In such a case, legal counsel can be opted out of by either party.
 However, this option can put you at a disadvantage due to the lack of legality mediators have in relaying legal advice.
-Attorneys are advised and depended upon for the explanation of law on various topics for your understanding.
+Attorneys are advised and depended upon for the explanation of the law on various topics for your understanding.

 How is collaborative divorce different from a regular divorce?

 In a conventional Long Island divorce, one spouse files for divorce and initiates a procedure of legal steps to be taken.
 Parties will often only reach a settlement with the threat of litigation, along with the reality of its consequences.
 But even with final settlements being reached, the nature of these challenging proceedings can stay with spouses, painting them as permanent adversaries.

 In collaborative divorce, spouses and their lawyers pledge in written agreement not to go to court.
 Once this litigation is off the table, proceedings and parties are more willing to operate in peaceful compromises for the mutual agreement goal.
 This collaborative process relieves emotional stress that has strained the marriage during a breakup, working to rebuild a beneficial relationship that promotes the co-parenting process for the couple’s children.

 Is collaborative divorce the right option?